simonsobs/sotodlib/docs/hkdb.rst

     )
     result = hkdb.load_hk(lspec, show_pb=True)

-The result object will be an HkResult object, where ``result.data`` contains the mapping from field-id to tuple where the first element is t, where the first entry are the timestamps, and the second entry are the data values.
+The result object will be an HkResult object, where ``result.data`` contains the mapping from field-id to a numpy array of shape (2, nsamp), where the first entry are the timestamps, and the second entry are the data values.
 If any of the requested fields have an alias defined in the ``cfg`` object, that alias will be set as an attribute in the HkResult object:

 .. code-block:: python